ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

-In our previous report we demonstrated the ability to automatically conduct sensitivity analysis on the inputs to the source code of an extract models factor network.
+In our previous report we demonstrated the ability to automatically conduct sensitivity analysis on the inputs to the source code of an extract models function network.
 The method we presented involved three steps to fully conduct a sensitivity analysis of a given function *f*:

 1. Take *N* samples from the input space of *f* using Saltelli sampling